Dejun Tony Kong

-He is an Associate Editor of the Journal of Organizational Behavior, and also on the editorial review boards of the Journal of Management, the Journal of Trust Research, and the Leadership Quarterly.
+He is an Associate Editor of the Journal of Organizational Behavior, and also on the editorial review boards of the Journal of Business and Psychology, Journal of Management, Journal of Trust Research, and Leadership Quarterly.
 He served as a guest editor of the Journal of Trust Research special issue on trust in negotiations and repeated bargaining.
 He is also an ad-hoc reviewer for many well-regarded management and psychology journals such as Academy of Management Review, Business Ethics Quarterly, Group and Organization Management, Group Decision and Negotiation, Journal of Business Research, Journal of Cross-Cultural Psychology, Journal of Experimental Social Psychology, Journal of Occupational Health Psychology, Journal of Occupational and Organizational Psychology, Journal of World Business, Mindfulness, Organizational Behavior and Human Decision Processes, Organization Science, Organization Studies, and Psychological Science.
 His paper coauthored by Dr. Violet T. Ho and Chay Hoon Lee was awarded the "Most Publishable Paper" in 2014 by the International Leadership Association's Leadership Scholarship Member Interest Group.
 His paper coauthored by Dr. Bill Bottom and Dr. Lee Konczak was selected by the editorial team of the International Journal of Conflict Management as a Highly Commended Paper in the 2017 Emerald Literati Network Awards for Excellence.
 His paper coauthored by Dr. Phillip Jolly received an Editor Commendation Award 2018 from the Journal of Business and Psychology.
 In recognition of his academic achievements and contributions, he was also awarded an Ascendant Scholar Award 2019 (from the Western Academy of Management), the LeRoy and Lucille Melcher Faculty Excellence Award for Research 2017 (from the Bauer College of Business), the Leadership Quarterly Editorial Board Award for Timeliness and Productivity 2015, the Virginia Foundation for Independent Colleges Mednick Memorial Fellowship 2013, Lim Kim San Fellow 2011 (from Singapore Management University), and Hubert C. Moog Scholar 2007-2008 (from Washington University in St. Louis), among many other awards and honors.

 - Kong, D. T., & Forsyth, D. R. (2016) (Eds.).
 Leading through conflict: Into the fray.
 Palgrave Macmillan. http://www.palgrave.com/page/detail/leading-through-conflict-dejun-tony-kong/?isb=9781137566768